 At NextLocal LLC, our technicians have innovated an exciting breakthrough in internet marketing – a new technology that places customers on the front page of Google search results for up to 90 different search terms related to your industry.
 Top 10 results on the front page of Google, guaranteed or you don’t pay.

 Over 90% of our customers successfully place on the front page, increasing brand visibility so customers call you before reaching out to your competition.
 Our service generates new customers which ultimately generates extra revenue for your business.
 We provide access for your company to log in to a dashboard – think of it as a report card on how effective your marketing campaign is; it allows you to see user reviews and analytics information so you can see how we place your company’s information ahead of your competition and make it so that your company is the most interesting and eye catching that dominates local search results.

 We offer exclusive placements, so we do not work with your local competition.
-If you are an Electrician in North America, you would be the only plumber we will work with in that city.
+If you are an Electrician in North America, you’d be the only plumber we will work with in that city.
 Because it’s our goal to get you as much exposure and new business as possible.
 That is why our companies should do business together, we want to work with you to provide solutions that ultimately get you extra business and provide a greatd return on investment.
 There will be a new update for our patent pending technology out soon – our service keeps improving with the goal of giving our customers the best value for the dollar.

 NextLocal is the world leader in local search – our placements are exclusive, less expensive and results take days instead of months.
 NextLocal guarantees to place local businesses on the front page of Google or they don’t pay.

 How much is innovation worth to your company?